René Lambrichts

-René Lambrichts (1 April 1900 – 24 November 1993) was a Belgian lawyer and far-right activist who founded and led Volksverwering (French: La Défense du Peuple), an antisemitic organisation established in Antwerp in 1937.
+René Lambrichts (1 April 1900 – 24 November 1993) was a Belgian lawyer and far-right activist who founded and led Volksverwering (French: La Défense du Peuple), a minor antisemitic political party established in Antwerp in 1937.
 Under German occupation during the Second World War, Volksverwering resumed propaganda activity with the occupier’s approval, organised anti-Jewish meetings and film screenings, and welcomed anti-Jewish ordinances; activists from the group were among the instigators of the Antwerp pogrom of April 1941.

-Lambrichts was born in Borgerhout and died in Uccle.

 Life

-Lambrichts studied at Antwerp secondary schools and briefly enrolled at the Catholic University of Leuven in 1919 before enlisting in the French Foreign Legion the same year; after contracting typhus he returned to Belgium in 1924 with serious hearing loss.
+Lambrichts was born in Borgerhout.
+He studied at Antwerp secondary schools and briefly enrolled at the Catholic University of Leuven in 1919 before enlisting in the French Foreign Legion the same year; after contracting typhus he returned to Belgium in 1924 with serious hearing loss.
 Around 1928 he took up law studies, completed his traineeship (1933–1935) and joined the Flemish Bar Conference in Antwerp.
 He moved in Belgian-nationalist circles (Jonge Belgen/Jeunes Belges; the youth of the National Legion) and edited the corporatist union paper De Stormloop (1933–1936).